mjordan/islandora_workbench_docs/docs/troubleshooting.md

 ## The text in my CSV does not match how it looks when I view it in Drupal.

 If a field is configured in Drupal to use [text filters](https://www.drupal.org/node/213156), the HTML that is displayed to the user may not be exactly the same as the content of the node add/edit form field.
 If you check the node add/edit form, the content of the field should match the content of the CSV field.
 If it does, it is likely that Drupal is apply a text filter.
+See [this issue](https://github.com/mjordan/islandora_workbench/issues/328) for more information.

 ## My Islandora uses a custom media type and I need to tell Workbench what file field to use.